Michelle Carr Hassler, M.A.

 Journalism

-Also in 2018, she led “One College, One Project: The Heart of Lincoln,” a year-long effort in which students in eight CoJMC courses reported on, participated in or learned about a civic engagement initiative sponsored by Collective Impact Lincoln in the city’s six poorest neighborhoods.
+In 2014, her capstone class produced a multimedia project about a diverse city neighborhood for the Ford Foundation’s Heartland Project.
+In 2018, she led “One College, One Project: The Heart of Lincoln,” in which students in eight CoJMC courses collaborated on a civic engagement initiative in the city’s six poorest neighborhoods.
+And in 2022 and 2023, she co-coordinated the college’s participation in the nationwide Democracy Day initiative.

-Michelle received a bachelor's degree in journalism and a master's in English, both from University of Nebraska-Lincoln.
+Hassler received a bachelor's degree in journalism and a master's degree in English, both from UNL.
+She was a newspaper reporter and editor for 16 years in Colorado, Arizona and Nebraska.

 Her curriculum vitae is available on her website.